boyang9602/bdataset/README.md

 # bdataset
-This is a customized apollo adataset tool from https://github.com/ApolloAuto/apollo/tree/master/modules/tools/adataset
+This is a customized apollo bdataset tool from https://github.com/ApolloAuto/apollo/tree/master/modules/tools/bdataset

+## Main difference:
+1. renamed the tool to bdataset
+2. used a custom [record_msg](https://github.com/boyang9602/record_msg) which supports IMU and GNSS data
+3. split the oxts data in KITTI into pose, imu and gnss_best_pose messages
+4. support a new arg for KITTI to filter messages for the record file.

 ## Convert dataset
-`adataset` is used to convert datasets (nuScenes, KITTI, ApolloScape) to Apollo record file.
+`bdataset` is used to convert datasets (nuScenes, KITTI, ApolloScape) to Apollo record file.
 This way we can guarantee **the consistency of training data and test data**, including sensor intrinsics and extrinsics parameter files, thus speeding up model validation.

 ## Install
 ```
-pip3 install adataset
+pip3 install .
 ```

 ## Usage
-We first introduce the use of the command, and then introduce how to use the dataset with `adataset`.
+We first introduce the use of the command, and then introduce how to use the dataset with `bdataset`.

 #### Command options
-The options for `adataset` command are as follows:
+The options for `bdataset` command are as follows:
 * --dataset(-d) Choose the dataset, support list `n, k, a, w`, means "n:nuScenes, k:KITTI, a:ApolloScape, w:Waymo"
 * --input(-i) Set the dataset input directory.
 * --output(-o) Set the output directory, default is the current directory.